Note on risk factors

 Ratings are an important factor in establishing the competitive position of reinsurance companies, and market conditions could increase the risk of downgrade.
 Third-party rating agencies assess and rate the financial strength of reinsurers and insurers.
 These ratings are intended to measure a company’s ability to repay its obligations and are based upon criteria established by the rating agencies.

 As claims paying and financial strength ratings are key factors in establishing the competitive position of reinsurers, a decline in ratings alone could make reinsurance provided by the Group less attractive to clients relative to reinsurance from competitors with similar or stronger ratings.
 A decline in ratings could also cause the loss of clients who are required by either policy or regulation to purchase reinsurance only from reinsurers with certain ratings.
-A decline in ratings could also impact the availability and terms of unsecured financing and obligate the Group to provide collateral or other guarantees in the course of its reinsurance business or trigger early termination of funding arrangements.
-Any rating downgrades could also have a material adverse impact on the Group’s costs of borrowing and limit its access to the capital markets.
-Further negative ratings action could also impact reinsurance contracts.
+Certain larger reinsurance contracts contain terms that would allow the ceding companies to cancel the contract if the Group’s ratings or those of its subsidiaries are downgraded beyond a certain threshold.
+Moreover, a decline in ratings could impact the availability and terms of unsecured financing and obligate the Group to provide collateral or other guarantees in the course of its reinsurance business or trigger early termination of funding arrangements potentially resulting in a need for additional liquidity.
+As a ratings decline could also have a material adverse impact on the Group’s costs of borrowing or ability to access the capital markets, the adverse implications of a downgrade could be more severe.

 Legal and regulatory risks